cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The value of the contextString parameter is "FROST-P256-SHA256-v8".

 - Group: P-256 (secp256r1) {{x9.62}}
-  - Order: 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551
+  - Order(): Return 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551
-  - Identity: As defined in {{x9.62}}.
+  - Identity(): As defined in {{x9.62}}.
-  - RandomScalar: Implemented by returning a uniformly random Scalar in the range
+  - RandomScalar(): Implemented by returning a uniformly random Scalar in the range
     \[0, `G.Order()` - 1\].
 Refer to {{random-scalar}} for implementation guidance.
-  - SerializeElement: Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}.
+  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}.
-  - DeserializeElement: Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+  - DeserializeElement(buf): Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
     {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
 This includes checking that the